-The Exchange will be phasing in its risk management tools as the technology supporting the functionality is being implemented and will announce by Trader Update when specific risk management tools will be available.
-The Exchange intends to make available the ability to segment activity into risk groups, define risk limits, and enter bulk block and bulk cancel messages during the first rollout.6 Additional functionality, such as allowing member organizations to elect to have the Exchange take automated action based on pre-set limits, will be phased in over subsequent months.
+The Exchange will be phasing in its risk management tools as the technology supporting the functionality is being implemented and will announce by Regulatory Notice when specific risk management tools will be available.
+The Exchange intends to make available the ability to segment activity into risk groups, define risk limits, and enter bulk block and bulk cancel messages during the first roll out.6 Additional functionality, such as allowing Participants to elect to have the Exchange take automated action based on pre-set limits, will be phased in over subsequent months.